LeeMorinUCF/GEB6895F19/demo_02_version_control/README.md

 ```

 Then there is an additional step.
-Since reverting a commit is an unusual step, the default action after this command is to add a message tp the (inverse) commit.
+Since reverting a commit is an unusual step, the default action after this command is to add a message to the (inverse) commit.

 <img src="Enter_Revert_Message_in_vim.png" width="1000"/>